PnP-CM: Consistency Models as Plug-and-Play Priors for Inverse Problems: Background and Related Work

 DMs~\citep{ho2020ddpm,song2021scoreSDE,karras2022elucidating} define a generative process by progressively corrupting data with Gaussian noise and then learning how to invert this process.
 Let $p_{\text{data}}(\x)$ denote the data distribution.
 The forward noising process is often described by the stochastic differential equation (SDE)~\citep{song2021scoreSDE}

 where $w_t$ is standard Brownian motion, and $\mu$ and $\sigma$ specify the drift and diffusion schedules.
-This ensures that the marginal distribution of $\x_t$, denoted $p_t(\x)$, evolves smoothly from $p_0(\x)=p_{\text{data}}(\x)$ to a tractable prior $p_T(\x)$, typically close to a Gaussian distribution.
+This ensures that the marginal distribution of $\x_t$, denoted $p_t(\x)$, evolves smoothly from $p_0(\x)=p_{\text{data}}(\x)$ to a tractable prior $\pi(\x)$ as $t \to \mathrm{T}$ for large $\mathrm{T}$, where $\pi(x)$ is typically chosen as an isotropic Gaussian distribution.
 An important observation is that the SDE in \eqnref{eq:sde} is associated with a deterministic probability flow ODE~\citep{song2021scoreSDE},

 which shares the same marginal distributions as the SDE.
 Because the drift term involves the score function $\nabla \log p_t(\x)$, diffusion models are often viewed as score-based generative models.
 In practice, one learns a neural score network $s_\phi(\x,t)$ to approximate $\nabla \log p_t(\x)$ using denoising score matching.
-Substituting this estimate into \eqnref{eq:pf_ode} yields the empirical probability flow ODE:

-\looseness=-1 To generate new samples, one initializes from the prior distribution $\x_T \sim \pi(\x) \approx \mathcal{N}(0, T^2 I)$ and integrates \eqnref{eq:emp_pf_ode} backward in time to $t$ = 0 using a numerical solver such as Euler~\citep{song2021ddim,song2021scoreSDE} or Heun’s~\citep{karras2022elucidating} method.
+To generate new samples, this estimate is substituted into \eqnref{eq:pf_ode}.
+Then $\x_\mathrm{T} \sim \pi(\x)$ is sampled, and \eqnref{eq:pf_ode} is integrated backwards in time to $t$ = 0 using a numerical solver such as Euler~\citep{song2021ddim,song2021scoreSDE} or Heun’s~\citep{karras2022elucidating} method.
 The terminal point $\x_0$ is then regarded as a sample from $p_{\text{data}}(\x)$.
 For stability, the integration is typically stopped at a small $\varepsilon > 0$ instead of exactly at zero.